The Best Ever Shampoos: An Extremely Detailed. Guide

 Best shampoo for coloured hair

-When shampooing coloured hair, you want to remove heavy metals and pollutants that can dull your tone, but it’s also important not to strip your expensive salon colour.
+A good shampoo for coloured hair is a fine art: you want to remove heavy metals and pollutants that can dull your tone, but it’s also important not to strip your expensive salon colour.
 ‘Look for a shampoo that prolongs the vibrancy of your colour,’ advises McKnight.
 ‘Deep hues fade quickly and blondes can turn brassy, so shampoos that give the gift of longer-lasting rich colour are ideal.
 Many will be free from parabens and those harsher sulphates.’

 Best shampoo for bleached hair